Dimensions of orthogonal projections of typical self-affine sets and measures: Introduction

-In 1988, in his seminal paper \cite{Fal88}, Falconer introduced a quantity associated with the matrices $T_1,\ldots, T_m$, now commonly referred to as the {\em affinity dimension} $\dim_{\rm AFF}(T_1,\ldots, T_m)$ (we will present its definition shortly).
-Falconer showed that this quantity is always an upper bound for the upper box-counting dimension of $K^\ba$.
-Furthermore, when
+In his seminal 1988 paper \cite{Fal88}, Falconer introduced a quantity associated with the matrices $T_1,\ldots, T_m$, now commonly referred to as the {\em affinity dimension}, denoted by $\dim_{\rm AFF}(T_1,\ldots, T_m)$ (its definition will be presented shortly).
+Falconer showed that this quantity always provides an upper bound for the upper box-counting dimension of $K^\ba$.
+Furthermore, if

-the equalities hold for ${\mathcal L}^{md}$-a.e.~ translation vector $\ba$.
-In fact, Falconer initially proved this using $1/3$ as the upper bound on the norms; it was later shown by Solomyak \cite{Sol98} that $1/2$ suffices.
+then holds for ${\mathcal L}^{md}$-a.e.~translation vector $\ba$.
+In fact, Falconer initially proved this with $1/3$ in place of $1/2$; it was later shown by Solomyak \cite{Sol98} that the bound $1/2$ suffices.

 In 2007, Jordan, Pollicott and Simon \cite{JPS07} proved analogous results for ergodic stationary measures.
-They showed that for each ergodic $\sigma$-invariant measure $\mu$ on $\Sigma$, $\dim \pi^\ba_*\mu$ is bounded above by the Lyapunov dimension $\dim_{\rm LY}(\mu, {\bf T})$ for each translation vector $\ba\in \R^{md}$ (see Definition \ref{de-Lyapunov} for the definition of Lyapunov dimension).
-They also showed that under the assumption of \eqref{e-norm}, the equality
+For each ergodic $\sigma$-invariant measure $\mu$ on $\Sigma$, they showed that $\dim \pi^\ba_*\mu$ is bounded above by the Lyapunov dimension $\dim_{\rm LY}(\mu, {\bf T})$ for every translation vector $\ba\in \R^{md}$ (see Definition \ref{de-Lyapunov} for the definition of Lyapunov dimension).
+Moreover, under assumption \eqref{e-norm}, the equality

 holds for ${\mathcal L}^{md}$-a.e.~$\ba\in \R^{md}$.